manishself25/Authentication-System/README.md

      - Update Security Question's Answer

 # SignUp Process
-1. Username and Password:
+1. Username and Password
    -Input fields for Username and Password.
    -Check password strength (e.g., at least 8 characters, includes uppercase, lowercase, numbers, and special characters).

-2. User Details:
+2. User Details
    -Input fields for Name, Phone Number, and Email.
    -Validate the length of the phone number (usually 10 digits for many countries).
    -Validate email format using regex (e.g., ^[\w\.-]+@[\w\.-]+\.\w{2,4}$).

-3. Security Questions:
+3. Security Questions
    -Provide two security questions and input fields for their answers.
    -Optionally, choose from a set of predefined security questions.

+4. Backup Code
+   -Generate a backup code (e.g., a random string of characters) for account recovery.

+5. Store User Details
+   -Save the user details, including hashed password, security question answers, and backup code in a secure database.

 # What is authentication & how does it work?
 authentication means confirming that a user is who they say they are.
 This ensures only those with authorized credentials gain access to secure systems.
 When a user attempts to access information on a network, they must provide secret credentials to prove their identity.